Are you a firm believer that a yogurt a day keeps gut problems at bay?

 That said, every skin care product that improves the skin likely has a prebiotic benefit, Gallo explains.
-The lipids in moisturizers, for example, support the skin’s barrier function and have been shown to help healthy skin bacteria grow.
+The lipids in moisturizers, for example, could support the skin’s barrier function and may help healthy skin bacteria grow, according to a

 Many skin care companies are fine-tuning their ingredients so they’re maximally beneficial for healthy bacteria, he adds.

 Postbiotics are fermentation byproducts produced by bacteria that are good for you, Gallo says.

 Another example is